Screen Time

 Tier 1: Personal Apple Devices

 Section titled “Tier 1: Personal Apple Devices”Not blocked.
-Apple’s built-in Screen Time handles Albert’s iPhone and iPad.
-Doubling up with network-level blocking would create conflicts and confuse the device-level reporting that Andreanne actually checks.
+Apple’s built-in Screen Time handles a child’s iPhone and iPad.
+Doubling up with network-level blocking would create conflicts and confuse the device-level reporting that a parent actually checks.
 Leave Apple to Apple.

 Tier 2: Shared Gaming Devices

 Section titled “Tier 2: Shared Gaming Devices”Hard curfew.
-The VRVANA-PC and any auto-discovered consoles (PS5, Switch, Xbox, Steam Deck) block at Albert’s curfew time and unblock at 10:00.
+The PS5 and any auto-discovered consoles (Switch, Steam Deck) block at the earliest active child curfew and unblock at his wake time.
 No phone-presence heuristics, no “is he awake?” guessing.
 Curfew means curfew.
 Parents who want to use the PS5 after hours can manually unblock via the API, PWA, or by asking an agent.

 Tier 3: Screens (TVs and PCs)

 Section titled “Tier 3: Screens (TVs and PCs)”Hard curfew with service-level precision.
-Apple TVs and the VRVANA-PC get a fixed cutoff at 22:00 (10 PM), unblock at 10:00.
-The First Floor Apple TV doubles as the HomeKit hub, so it uses service-level blocking: Netflix, YouTube, Disney+, Crave, Crunchyroll, and 10 other streaming apps get blocked.
-Bell Fibe TV and HomeKit traffic are preserved.
+Each screen carries its own schedule: the Apple TVs cut at 22:00 (10 PM), the VRVANA-PC at 21:30, all unblocking at 10:00 (study mode pulls them to 21:00 / 07:00 like everything else).
+The First Floor Apple TV doubles as the HomeKit hub, so it runs mode: services — Netflix, YouTube, Disney, Crave, Twitch and seven other streaming slugs get blocked while HomeKit and Bell Fibe TV traffic survive.
 The haus doesn’t stop being smart just because it’s bedtime.

 Schedule Intelligence